KeithSloan/PressureClickBarometer/README.md

 You should see an I2C device at address 5d

+Once you can see the I2C device at 5d you can check the sensor is working by running

+**python /home/pi/PressureClickBarometer/ReadSensot.py**

 ### Setting up ram file system
 To avoid stress on my SD card I setup a ram filing system at /var/ram First create the tmp dir: